 According to official statistics, only 309 legal abortions were performed in Chile since the law was approved, whereas previous estimates of clandestine abortions ranged from 19,000 to 160,000 a year.

-Visconti at Uruguay’s health ministry said these estimates were never correct.
-But Abracinskas, at the NGO MYSU, said current statistics fail to capture the full picture too as they only reflect abortions performed by medical staff.
+Visconti from Uruguay’s health ministry said these estimates were never correct.
+But Abracinskas, from MYSU, said current statistics also fail to capture the full picture as they only reflect abortions performed by medical staff.

 Get our weekly email